 Before placing the initial asphalt concrete course, compact the rubblized pavement with two passes of the vibratory roller.
 Operate the roller in the vibratory mode and at a speed not to exceed 6 feet (1.8 m) per second.

 Leave steel reinforcement in place in the rubblized pavement.
-However, cut off any steel reinforcement exposed at the surface as a result of rubblizing or compaction operations, below the surface and remove it from the site.
+However, cut off any steel reinforcement, exposed at the surface as a result of rubblizing or compaction operations, below the surface and remove it from the site.

 Fill depressions 1 inch (25 mm) or greater in depth from that of the immediate surrounding area, resulting from the rubblizing, the compactive effort, or the steel reinforcement removal, with the filler aggregate.
 Strike off excess aggregate level with the surrounding area.
 Compact filled depressions with the same roller and compactive effort previously described.